Projectslearner/arduino-uno-led/README.md

-# Arduino Uno Control External LED
+# Arduino Uno To Control External LED
 This project demonstrates how to connect and control an external LED using an Arduino Uno.
 It’s a simple and fundamental project that introduces the basics of digital output.

 In this project, an external LED is connected to the Arduino Uno, and the LED's state (on/off) is controlled via digital pin 13.
 The Arduino is programmed to blink the LED at regular intervals.